TheLukaDragar/UNI-LJ-VRA/code/README.md

 # Chapter 2: Preprocessing
 The preprocessing of the data is done in the `0_extract_faces.py` file.
-You can download it here: https://unilj-my.sharepoint.com/:u:/g/personal/borutb_fri1_uni-lj_si/EeTxtClKf3hHkmxuq097fLoBrIXFAPE0HBeoVWwIKmUswg?e=wdERaI and skip the preprocessing step
+You can download it here: [DataBASE (92,7 GB)](https://unilj-my.sharepoint.com/:u:/g/personal/borutb_fri1_uni-lj_si/EeTxtClKf3hHkmxuq097fLoBrIXFAPE0HBeoVWwIKmUswg?e=begR1X) and skip the preprocessing step